LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 1. Secure invocation - Invoke only functions in the ".api" namespace, with no recursive evaluation in their arguments.
 2. Exit on Close - Expect only one connection (to mserve).
 Exit when it closes.

+For more information see "Secure Invocation" in the Glossery in README.md

 In the next example "exit on close" will be made optional, so that the servant can run independent of mserve.
 We will also extend "secure invocation" to optionally provide authorization based on a user role.

 ### details

-TODO: Secure invocation MUST REFERENCE A GLOSSARY ENTRY AS MENTIONED IN THE TICKET.

 * The file begins by creating a "trade" table to be used as test data, on load.
-* We disallow synchronous requests.
-TODO: HOW???
+* We disallow synchronous requests, by setting .z.pg to always return the string "USE ASYNC".

 * Exit on close is implemented by: .z.po:{ .z.pc:{exit 0} }.
     * After first connection made, set to terminate when any connection closes